Alaska Native Lutheran Church

 Visit our Facebook page to learn more about our current events.

-We share Potlucks on third Sundays each month at 12:30 pm
+We look forward to sharing Potlucks on third Sundays each month at 12:30 pm again as soon as the public health crisis has reduced.

 Council meets first Tuesdays each month at 5:30 pm